Sand Mandala: A Exquisite Tibetan Buddhist Sand Art

 A sand mandala begins with a dot in the center.
 This dot represents the primary deity of the mandala.
 Therefore, at this central dot, a deity is drawn.
 During the initial drawing phase of the mandala, the outsiders do not have permission to view the ceremony or construction.
 The opening ceremony itself is an extensive one and involves a lot of prayer chanting, music, and dancing.
 Drawing a sand mandala is a highly authentic and elaborate process.

 Some explain that the theme of the Sand Mandala is to show the illusion of the world.
-What gets destroyed is the external mandala, while the internal mandala in Lamas' minds is getting stronger.
+What gets destroyed is the external mandala, while the internal mandala in Lamas' mind is getting stronger.
 The dispersing of the sand mandala represents that all things return to its original state in the heart after death.
 In addition, it expresses the impermanence and emptiness of the world.

 Related Articles